SKB’s licensing processes

 Following the Government’s permissibility decision under the Environmental Code, the Land and Environment Court will impose conditions for the operations.
 The terms and conditions will be negotiated and then established in a judgement.

-Conditions under the Nuclear Activities Act and step-by-step checking.
+Conditions under the Nuclear Activities Act and stepwise review.

-During all phases of the facilities’ life cycle, the Authority will also conduct inspections in respect of both radiation safety during operation and long-term safety.
+Throughout all phases of the facilities’ lifecycle, the authority conducts oversight to ensure both operational radiation safety and long-term safety.

-For each facility, it is also a requirement that the municipality concerned must make decisions on detailed development plans and building permits.
+For each facility, it is also a requirement that the municipality concerned, Östhammar and Oskarshamn must make decisions on detailed development plans and building permits.